crosswalk-project/crosswalk-website/public/blog/announcing-web-testing-service.md

 We are pleased to announce our Web Testing Service today.

 The [Web Testing Service](http://wts.crosswalk-project.org/) is a web-based test runner.
-It indicates how well the browsers or web runtimes support the web standards and related specifications on different platforms.
+It indicates how well browsers or web runtimes support web standards and related specifications on different platforms.

 The Web Testing Service is a collection of test suites for the latest W3C web standards and for the latest cutting-edge web technologies that are not yet a part of W3C, e.g. SIMD.